G-Core/product-documentation/documentation/cloud/logging-as-a-service/install-a-log-shipper/install-and-configure-logstash.md

 toc:
    --1--Install Logstash: "install-logstash"
    --1--Configure Logstash: "configure-logstash"
-pageTitle: Install and Configure Logstash| Gcore
+pageTitle: Install and Configure Logstash | Gcore
 pageDescription: Easily install and configure Logstash, a log shipping tool, to collect and send logs to Gcore's logging servers.
 ---
 # Install and configure Logstash

 Logstash is an open-source data collection and processing tool.
 It’s used to collect, parse, enrich, and transform log data from various sources, including log files, event streams, and databases.

-## Install
+## Install Logstash

 You can download Logstash from the <a href="https://www.elastic.co/logstash" target="_blank">official Elastic website</a>.

-## Configure
+## Configure Logstash

 A standard Logstash configuration consists of three sections: `input`, `filter`, and `output`.
 The `input` and `filter` sections depend on the sources of logs.

 To send logs to Gcore LaaS (Logging as a Service), you need to configure Logstash with Kafka output and enable the <a href="https://github.com/logstash-plugins/logstash-integration-kafka" target="_blank">Kafka Integration Plugin</a> in your Logstash installation.

 1\.
-Configure Logstash with Kafka output by adding the following data to the `logstash.conf` file :
+Configure Logstash with Kafka output by adding the following data to the `logstash.conf` file:

 <code-block>
 output {